-Figure 8 shows a series of set-point changes for ΔT .
-We plot the controlled variable (ΔT) and the controller output $(R{\rm V}$ in the range 0-1), which through the split range logic changes the valves (V1 and V2).
-Figure 8 also shows the two individual temperatures $(T_2$ and $T_5)$, the two valve opening step values (V1 and V2), and the values for the liquid split ratio $(R{\rm L})$ and reboiler duty (Q).
+(V1 and V2).
+The figure also shows the two individual temperatures ( $T_2$ and $T_5$ ), the two valve opening step values (V1 and V2) and the values for the liquid split ratio ( $R_L$ and reboiler duty (Q).
 Note that at any time at least one of the valves V1 or V2 is fully open.

-For first 20 min the set point is unchanged at 0 K and the temperatures are steady.
-At 23 min, the set point for ΔT is increased to 4 K, which requires an increase in the vapor flow to the prefractionator.
-This set point is reached in about 7 min without any overshoots.
-This is followed by a series of set-point changes which can be tracked as well.
-At about 100 min, a disturbance is introduced by increasing the reboiler duty by 0.2 kW.
-This is shown by an increased difference in temperature by about 0.6 K. However, the controller can bring the controlled variable back to the set point of 0 K. In summary, we see from Figure 8 that the vapor split valves are fully acceptable for closed-loop operation.
+For first 20 minutes the setpoint is unchanged at 0 K and the temperatures are steady.
+At 23 minutes, the setpoint for $\Delta T$ is increased to 4 K, which requires increase in the vapor flow to the prefractionator.
+This setpoint is reached in about 7 minutes without any overshoots.
+This is followed by a series of setpoint changes which can be tracked as well.
+At about 100 minutes, a disturbance is introduced by increasing the reboiler duty by 0.2 kW.
+This is shown by an increased difference in temperature by about 0.6 K. But the controller can bring the controlled variable back to the setpoint of 0 K. In summary, we see from Figure 8 that the vapor split valves are fully acceptable for closed-loop operation.